 Drink in the autumn atmosphere when you take a cable car ride to the mountain peak.
 Our advice?
 Try to ride the cable car in the late afternoon, just as the sun sets and the sky turns the same color as the leaves.

-Who could forget the tragic love affair between Kim Shin and Ji Eun-tak?
+Fans of the K-drama ‘Goblin’ will recognize the picturesque setting of Odaesan National Park.
+Who could never forget the tragic love affair between characters Kim Shin and Ji Eun-tak?
 The hit Korean Drama, ‘Goblin: The Great and Lonely God’ took us on a roller coaster of emotions.
 Even during the quiet moments where they stroll through the autumn leaves, our hearts were reeling.

-Stroll through the fir tree paths, just like Goblin and his bride.
-And while we’re sure even non-fans will appreciate the fall leaves of Odaesan National Park, don’t miss the opportunity to relive some of show’s scenes.
+Wander along the fir tree-lined paths, just like Goblin and his bride.
+We’re sure even non-fans will appreciate the fall leaves of Odaesan National Park.